nshulman/ApigeeAuthProvider/README.md

 # ApigeeAuthProvider Plug In (Nathan's Fork with Named Credential Secret Support)

 ApigeeAuthProvider is an Auth Provider Plugin for Salesforce (a.k.a.
-[AuthProviderPlugInClass](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_Auth_AuthProviderPluginClass.htm)) which adds support for the Apigee [Client Credentials grant type flow](https://docs.apigee.com/api-platform/security/oauth/oauth-20-client-credentials-grant-type) for authorization to a protected Apigee endpoint.
+[AuthProviderPlugInClass](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_Auth_AuthProviderPluginClass.htm)) which adds support for the Apigee [Client Credentials grant type flow](https://docs.apigee.com/api-platform/security/oauth/oauth-20-client-credentials-grant-type) for authorization and connection to a protected Apigee endpoint.
 The primary goal of this version is to enhance security by storing the endpoint's Client Secret in the password field of a Named Credential which results in both encryption when storing the secret and hiding all visibility of the value.
 Once stored, the Client Secret value can not be viewed in the Setup Auth.
 Provider UI, Custom Metadata, or extracted in Apex, since it is stored as a password and sent server to server using [Named Credential merge fields](https://developer.salesforce.com/docs/atlas.en-us.202.0.apexcode.meta/apexcode/apex_callouts_named_credentials.htm).

 ## Changes in this fork:
 - Updated API to 55